AlexDos-42/cub3D/README.md

 # Cub3D

-This project is inspired by Wolf3D, which was the first FPS ever.
+This project is inspired by Wolfenstein 3D, which was the first FPS ever.
 It will enable you to explore ray-casting.
 Your goal will be to make a dynamic view inside a maze, in which you'll have to find your way.